DirtyKeyboard/phase-1-project/README.md

 # Introduction

 Welcome to BOSS, the Best One Stop Shop, where you can list and check out other people's rides.
 This application is an online storefront for tuner/muscle cars.
-Enjoy the AMAZING rides here and also enjoy the lovely UX designs.
+Enjoy the AMAZING rides here and also enjoy the lovely UI designs.

 ### App creators